anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.rst

    directories of the underlying OS, etc., and running in privileged mode.
 -  **Pods**: A Pod represents a set of running containers on a Kubernetes Cluster.
-   Kubernetes inherently offers pod security policies that define a set of conditions that a pod needs to run with in order to be accepted into the system.
+   Kubernetes inherently offers a PodSecurity admission controller that define a set of conditions that a pod needs to run with in order to be accepted into the system.
 These policies help in ensuring the necessary checks for running the pods.